 PET - Preliminary English Test

-PET or Cambridge English: Preliminary is also known as the Preliminary English Test.
-It is an English language examination provided by Cambridge English Language Assessment (previously known as University of Cambridge ESOL examinations).
-Cambridge English: Preliminary is an intermediate level qualification which demonstrates the ability to communicate using English for everyday purposes.
+PET or the Preliminary English Test is an English language examination provided by Cambridge English Language Assessment.
+PET is an intermediate level qualification which demonstrates the ability to communicate using English for everyday purposes.
 The PET lies between the KET and the FCE

 Launched in 1980, Cambridge English: Preliminary (PET) is designed to show that a learner can use their English language skills in everyday situations when working, studying and travelling.
 It is focused on Level B1 of the Common European Framework of Reference for Languages (CEFR).